Adamelmusiael/IBM-HR-Analytics-/plan-goals-notes.md

   **Yes** it does.(scale 1-4, where 1 is low and 4 is very high) Second biggest group that has decided to leave the company are people with job satisfaction at 1 lvl.
 What is actually more interesting is the fact that group with biggest attrition is 3-high satisfaction.
 I have decided to dive deeper into this problem.
 What I have found is even more interesting.
 Employees that has left the company were only scored as 4 or 3 in performance rating feature (outstanding & excellent performence).
 Does this mean that they are not beeing enough appriciated and rewarded?
   After diving deeper into the topic here is what I have found:
     a.
 Their average salary hike is a bit smaller then companies average.
     b.
 Just half of them do have stock options.
     c.
 Average age is 33 - which fits to the "risk group" mentioned in the demographic search.
+* Were employees on same job level who has left worse paied then those who has stayed?
+  Some job levels like 1,3,4 employees who has left were paid less. ** Yes, some of them**
+* Were employees on same performance rating, who has left paid worse?
+  **Yes**, employees with same peferformance rating and similar average yeasr in comapny were significantly paid worse on average.
 * Does distance from home matter?
   It seems like **it does** (not significantly).
 Although difference between attrition rate (attrition_rate=employees who left in group/total employees in group) for each group is not big there is a tendency- the further the office the bigger chance of leaving.
 * Does work-life balance play a role?